JMIBarth/tutorials/README.md

 ## Tutorials on population genomic analyses
 ### Workshop on Population and Speciation Genomics in Český Krumlov (2016, 2018, 2020)

-These tutorials follow a slightly different style but still have question and answer options.
+These tutorials use a slightly different format but still include question-and-answer options.

 * [Quality control, quality filtering, and preparation of a population genomic dataset for downstream analyses](http://evomics.org/learning/population-and-speciation-genomics/2020-population-and-speciation-genomics/first-steps-in-genomic-data-analysis/)